 The Most Beautiful Experiment

-Matt Meselson and Frank Stahl share the story of their groundbreaking experiment
+Matt Meselson and Frank Stahl share the story of how they proved semiconservative DNA replication

 The Most Beautiful Experiment

-Matt Meselson and Frank Stahl share the story of their groundbreaking experiment
+Matt Meselson and Frank Stahl share the story of how they proved semiconservative DNA replication

 About the Film